Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-Turning to employment responses, we find relatively more similar estimates across groups.
-Still, for Norway, in particular, the results show a larger employment response for constrained firms compared to unconstrained firms, and the difference is smaller compared to the corresponding difference in wage responses.
-This is feasible within the model in the presence of demand-constrained firms and highly responsive employment for them.

-It is worth noting that although our theoretical predictions that firms that are constrained by a pure wage floor constraint should not adjust wages to demand shocks, our empirical results for Portugal and Colombia indicate that firms we classify as constrained do respond, but do so significantly less than unconstrained firms.
-We view our measurement of wage-setting constraints as approximating actual constraints at the firm level and thus argue that our empirical results support the key theoretical predictions.
-Consistent with this interpretation, Appendix Figure~\ref{fig:elast_vary_threshold} shows that when constrained firms are defined more narrowly closer to the MW in Portugal (Panels a and b) and Colombia (Panels e and f), their wage responses are smaller and hence the elasticities will differ even more from unconstrained. \footnote{For Norway, however, we do not find this pattern when we vary the definition of constrained firms by changing the distance between average firm wage and average wage floor in Appendix Figure~\ref{fig:elast_vary_threshold} (Panels c and d).
-In the context of Norway, where CBA covered firms also engage in local bargaining with labor unions, a higher average wage relative to the average wage floor may reflect the presence of a stronger labor union, which instead can imply that such firms are more likely to be demand-constrained.
-Notably, consistent with our formulation of $g(\Upsilon_j,\W_j)$, where the outside option CBA wage floor $\W_j$ is determined externally to the firm through sectoral negotiations, we find no evidence for Norway that the average wage floors that CBA firms face change in response to the internal or external demand shock (see Appendix Figure \ref{fig:norway_wage_floor_effects}).}
+Although our model predicts that firms subject to a pure wage floor should not adjust wages to demand shocks, our empirical results for Portugal and Colombia indicate that firms we classify as plausibly constrained do respond, but do so significantly less than unconstrained firms.
+We view our measurement as approximating actual firm-level constraints and thus argue that our empirical results support the key theoretical predictions.
+Consistent with this interpretation, Appendix Figure~\ref{fig:elast_vary_threshold} shows that when constrained firms are defined more narrowly closer to the MW or CBA wage floor in Portugal (Panels a and b) and Colombia (Panels c and d), their wage responses are smaller and hence the elasticities will differ even more from unconstrained.
+Moreover, Appendix Figure~\ref{fig:lms_by_constraints_portugal_combined} shows that defining constrained firms in Portugal based on CBA wage floors yields very similar results to the baseline definition, reinforcing the view that minimum wages capture most of wage floors.\footnote{We find no evidence that the average wage floors $\W_j$ that CBA firms face change in response to firm-level demand shocks (see Appendix Figure \ref{fig:wage_floor_effects}), consistent with such floors being externally determined. }

 \paragraph{Heterogeneity in implied elasticities.}